 Marginal effects estimates

 Figure 16 reports the regression results in the form of marginal effects which refer to the change in the predicted probability of accessing internet when a given variable changes by one unit, holding other variables used in the regression model constant.
-For the binary variables, the marginal effects measures the change in the predicted probability of having internet access when moving from zero to a one (that is, from not having characteristic to having it), holding other variables constant (Williams 2012).
+For the binary variables, the marginal effects measure the change in the predicted probability of having internet access when moving from zero to a one (that is, from not having characteristic to having it), holding other variables constant (Williams 2012).